 Maybe your time would be better spent, if instead you could devote 15-30 highly focused minutes every day on social media for your business.
 If that sounds like a swell idea then let’s talk about how to turn that into a reality.

-Below you will find five practical ideas to cut out the flotsam from your social media marketing.
+Below you will find five practical ideas to cut out the fluff from your social media marketing.
 They range from the big thinking ideas to the minute details that some of us forget as we continue to use social networks every day.

 You might want to get out a pad of paper and a pen or open your Evernote account, because the idea here is to create a plan of action as much as it is to cut down on the amount of time that you spend on social networks every day.
-The two are intrinsically connected, as you will see.

 For the advice to work, you have to take an active part in this process.
 I was going to use the famous Jerry Maguire line, “Help Me Help You,” but that just seems a bit cheesy.
 Instead, let’s go straight into how to focus your social media efforts.